Skip to main content

 Example: Duration type

-If you select Fixed-term, additional fields automatically appear to define the contract duration:
+If you select Fixed-term, additional fields automatically appear to define the contract terms.

 • Initial end date